 Since all the data is controlled by a BDaaS provider, an additional layer of security is provided to it, making data processing more secure than ever.
 This, however, raises concern in terms of entrusting a third party controller with confidential data, which can be exposed to a great risk should any external party hack the provider.

 Like many other technologies and software, BDaaS has its cons.
 Companies need to make investments in expertise to be able to fruitfully utilize this service.
-For businesses that are equipped to make such investments in expertise and data security, use of BDaaS for data storage, processing and analysis remains a far more superior choice.
+For businesses that are equipped to make such investments in expertise and data security, the use of BDaaS for data storage, processing and analysis remains a far more superior choice.